Planning and Installing a Shower Pump

-Always make sure that you use the flexible hoses supplied with your shower pump to link to both the incoming supply and the outgoing delivery pipes.
+Always make sure you use the flexible hoses supplied with your shower pump to link to both the incoming supply and the outgoing delivery pipes.
 Flexible hoses are less prone to vibration from the pump and should help reduce noise and prevent damage to the pump itself.

-Make sure that the pipework is thoroughly flushed prior to connecting the pump.
+Make sure that pipework is thoroughly flushed prior to connecting the pump.
 This will help prevent debris entering the pump and impairing its operation.

 Once installed, the shower pump and the pipework should be primed.
 Do this by switching the electrical supply off and running a bucket of water out of both the hot and cold sides until it runs clear.
 This will prevent air becoming trapped in the pump once it is commissioned.

 To continue looking after your shower pump, you should read our article on shower pump care and maintenance.
 We’ve also covered some common questions about shower pumps that you may have.

 We love seeing your bathroom makeovers and sharing them on our Instagram page - if you've had a Plumbworld renovation, tag us in your photos to be featured!

 We would love to know, so why not share your favourite designs on social media with us?

 Alternatively, sign-up to our newsletter for the latest offers, newest product launches and advice.

 Are you planning a new bathroom or kitchen makeover?
 Shop online with Plumbworld for guaranteed lowest prices and next day delivery.